ittybittyfishy/Bookit/README.md

         Re-sync Gradle in Android Studio.

     App Crashes:
-        Check logcat in Android Studio for error details
+        Check logcat in Android Studio for error details.
+        A common crash is leaving the home page before the reccomendations finish loading upon login!